Health Benefits of Cycling

 - In general, the 18-year old will aim for 140 to 150 bpm

-To focus on building muscle in the legs, you’ll want to use a higher resistance setting on the bike and switch between higher and lower intensity.
+Generally speaking, to focus on building muscle in the legs, you’ll want to use a higher resistance setting on the bike and switch between higher and lower intensity.
 For example, 10-second sprints followed by a minute of leisurely riding.

-Improving Endurance
+Endurance

 Cycling Workouts